Csrd For Uk Companies

 Many UK SMEs will not be directly in scope.
 Their first encounter with CSRD may be a customer questionnaire.
 A large EU customer may ask for carbon footprint data, policies, workforce information, supplier controls, climate targets, risk assessments or governance evidence.

 This can feel like bureaucracy, but it is becoming part of commercial access.
 Suppliers that can provide structured, credible ESG (environmental, social and governance) data may have an advantage over suppliers that scramble for evidence each time.
+The Voluntary Sustainability Reporting Standard for non-listed small and medium-sized enterprises (VSME) is the voluntary route to understand when those requests need a reusable evidence file rather than a full CSRD report.

 What CSRD asks companies to report